 While Absolute strives to make its software and services as secure as possible, it’s a fact of life that complex software systems inevitably have bugs - and sometimes these bugs lead to vulnerabilities.
-We catch the vast majority of bugs and vulnerabilities through our own internal testing, and most of the remainder through our regular engagements with third party testing companies, but sometimes something slips through.
+We catch most bugs and vulnerabilities through our own internal testing, and most of the remainder through our regular engagements with third-party testing companies, but sometimes something slips through.
 When we discover this has happened, we aim to address the issue as quickly as possible, notify our customers if there is any risk to them, and release further details once we have a fix.

 How Absolute processes vulnerability reports

 Once we identify a risk and have established a mitigation or a fix, we reach out to inform our customers.
-Customers receive notification in their Absolute console when they log in (guest users do not receive these notifications), and we inform customers through the email address they provided to Absolute.
-Users can also specify a separate email address for the notification of security issues by contacting their sales representative or the Absolute Customer Service team.
+Customers receive notification in their Absolute Console when they log in (guest users do not receive these notifications), and we inform customers through the email address they provided to Absolute.
+Users can also specify a separate email address for the notification of security issues by contacting their Absolute Account Manager or the Absolute Customer Service team.

 After the issue has been resolved (and fixes have been made available, if necessary) we will post details of the issue on our website, including impacted versions of the software or service and recommended mitigations.